Klrfl/designo/README.md

 │   └── server/    # Server-side code
 ```

-## Styling

-This template comes with [Tailwind CSS](https://tailwindcss.com/) already configured for a simple default starting experience.
-You can use whatever CSS framework you prefer.

----

-Built with ❤️ using React Router.
+Built with ❤️ by Efraim Munthe.